Kurento/kurento/source/glossary.rst

         answered out of order.

     Kurento
-        `Kurento <http://kurento.org>`__ is a platform for the development of multimedia enabled aplications.
+        `Kurento <http://kurento.org>`__ is a platform for the development of multimedia enabled applications.
+Kurento is the Esperanto term for the English word 'stream'.
+We chose this name because we believe the Esperanto principles are inspiring for what the multimedia community needs: simplicity, openness and universality.
 Kurento is open source, released under LGPL 2.1, and has several components, providing solutions to most multimedia common services requirements.
 Those components include:

-        * Kurento Application Server (:term:`KAS`).
-        * Kurento Media Server (:term:`KMS`).
-        * Kurento Media Framework (:term:`KMF`).
-        * Kurento Media Connector (:term:`KMC`).
-        * Kurento Web SDK (:term:`KWS`).
-        * Kurento Android SDK (:term:`KANDS`).

-    KANDS
-    Kurento Android SDK
-        An SDK that integrates audio and video streaming into Android applications.

-    KAS
-    Kurento Application Server
-        A :term:`Java EE` Application container that hosts the server side :term:`signalling plane` of Kurento applications.
-Currently
-        Kurento support the use of `JBoss 7 <http://www.jboss.org/jbossas>`__

-    KMC
-    Kurento Media Connector
-        Proxy that allows to clients connect to KMS through :term:`WebSocket`.

-    KMF
-    Kurento Media Framework
-        Framework for the development of rich media based applications using Java EE technologies.
-It exposes APIs for accessing and controlling KMS capabilities from Java applications.

-    KMS
-    Kurento Media Server
-        A media server that provides low-level multimedia capabilities.
-        Kurento Media Server processes and runs the :term:`Media Pipeline <pipeline, media>` of Kurento applications.
+         * Kurento Server.
+Server which provides rich media capabilities.
+Composed by the Kurento Media Server (KMS) and the Kurento Control Server (KCS).

-    KWS
-    Kurento Web SDK
-        A JavaScript client side API taking advantage of HTML5 multimedia features for writing clients that interact easy and naturally with KAS.
+         * Kurento API.
+Interface to Kurento Server.
+It can be used from the Kurento Protocol or from Kurento Clients.

+         * Kurento Protocol.
+Communication between KMS and clients by means of :term:`JSON-RPC` messages.

+         * Kurento Client.
+Library (Java or JavaScript) to access to media capabilities provided by Kurento Server.

     Maven
         `Maven <http://maven.apache.org/>`_ is a build automation tool used primarily for Java projects.